-Gas prices at the pump have hit record highs in California and many other parts of the country, and that’s putting more financial burden on American households already struggling with soaring food prices and student loan debt.
+Early in March 2022, gas prices at the pump hit record highs in the U.S., and that’s putting more financial burden on American households already struggling with soaring food prices and student loan debt.
 President Joe Biden plans to do something about the problem.
 When will gas prices go back down?

 What’s causing the high gas prices?

-A confluence of factors is behind the soaring gas prices.
-More people are bringing their cars back to the road after getting vaccinated against COVID-19.
-As a result, the demand for fuel has increased.
+A confluence of factors is behind soaring gas prices.
+Gas demand started to rise in 2021 when more people started traveling after getting vaccinated against COVID-19.
+As a result, the demand for fuel increased.

 The high gas prices mean Americans are spending more to fuel their cars.
 The cost of transporting goods in trucks across the country has also increased, resulting in many consumer products being more expensive.
-Airlines also have seen an increase in jet fuel prices, and travelers may need to pay more for holiday flights.
+Airlines have also seen an increase in jet fuel prices, and travelers have to pay more for their flights.

 When will gas prices go back down?

 High gas prices are exacerbating inflation, and Biden has said that addressing inflation is his top priority.
-The president believes that reducing energy costs will help reverse inflation.
+Reducing energy costs will help bring down inflation.